-Before any therapy begins, you will be booked in for an Initial Consultation at no charge (unless you are being seen for smoking cessation which is a one off session lasting between 1.5 to 2 hours).
+Before any therapy begins, you will be booked in for an Initial Consultation at no charge (unless you are being seen for smoking cessation which is a one off session of approximately 2 hours).

 Your first session will then be booked for the following week and each following session will occur on a weekly basis.
-Every session will last around an hour and your progress will be checked and monitored as you continue your transformation towards overcoming your problems.
+Every session will last 50 minutes and your progress will be checked and monitored as you continue your transformation towards overcoming your problems.